Funded by the William H. and Susanne S. Endowment with co-sponsorship from the Alexander Grass Humanities Institute (AGHI).

-The Dean’s Undergraduate Research Awards, or DURAs, are available for undergraduates working on independent research projects that draw on primary source materials in the rare book, manuscript, and archival collections of the Sheridan Libraries.
-These collections span 5,000 years of rare and unique objects and texts, from ancient cuneiform tablets and Egyptian papyri to 20th-century African American photography, U.S. suffrage movement records, and Baltimore’s LGBTQ history.
+The Sheridan Libraries/AGHI Dean’s Undergraduate Research Awards, or DURAs, are available for undergraduates working on independent research projects that draw on primary source materials in the rare book, manuscript, and archival collections of the Sheridan Libraries.
+These collections span 5,000 years of rare and unique objects and texts, from ancient cuneiform tablets and Egyptian papyri to 20th-century African American photography, U.S. suffrage movement records, and a Baltimore Queer Oral History Collection.

-Each award, in the amount of $3500, supports research and the development of projects based on this research, e.g. an academic essay, online exhibition, film, digital humanities project, or other deliverable.
-Fellows will receive half of the award at the beginning of the project and the other half at completion.
-(See “Recent DURA Projects” below for examples of past student research projects.)
+Each research award, in the amount of $3500, supports research conducted from May 2024-April 2025.
+Research outcomes might take the form of a research essay, exhibition, film, digital humanities project, or other deliverable.
+(See “Recent DURA Projects” below and “Current Fellows” for examples of recent DURA projects.)

 - Applicants must identify a faculty mentor and/or Library curator who can help them identify materials for research, formulate proposals, and conduct research.